JohnCoene/waiter/docs/get-started.md

 It's fairly straightforward

-1. Place `use_waiter` anywhere in your UI.
+1. Place `useWaiter` anywhere in your UI.
 2. Create a waiter
 3. Show the waiter
 4. Hide the waiter

 > [!TIP]
-> Make sure you include the dependencies with `use_waiter` or nothing will work.
+> Make sure you include the dependencies with `useWaiter` or nothing will work.

 ## Examples